sagasu/Algo-DataStructures/README.md

 ## LeetCode and HackerRank solutions

-Majority of problems are under AlgoTest/LeetCode folder
+Majority of problems are under [AlgoTest/LeetCode](./AlgoTest/LeetCode) folder.